gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

     )
 ```

+This is used to register and  document the ports of the component.

+In this case the gem5 component has two ports, `system_port` and `cache_port`, which are used to connect to the gem5 system port and CPU respectively.

 ---

 ## How does this gem5 simulation inside SST keep in-sync with SST?

-For gem5 to work with SST they must be simulating with some common understanding of time to exchange information between one another at the right time.
+We've defined the component but how is a gem5 simulation and used in SST?

+The most important question here is regarding timing: How does gem5 know when to simulate to and for how long?

+gem5 simulates at the granularity of ticks (picoseconds).
+SST simulates at the granularity of cycles (nanoseconds).

+In short: **SST schedules a gem5 simulation at every cycle

 The short answer here is gem5 keeps in lockstep with the SST clock but let's look at the code that does so in `ext/sst/gem5.cc`:

 ```cpp
 bool